-On my machine, each test case that involves multi-threading takes on the order of 10ms.
-It doesn’t sound too bad, but if you have 1000 multi-threaded test cases (which might happen in sufficiently big application), then it adds 10s to the execution time of your test suite.
+Due to the fact that ThreadPoster allows for truly multithreaded unit testing, unit tests that use its test-doubles are slower than the regular unit tests.
+On my machine, each test case that involves multithreading takes on the order of 10ms.
+It doesn’t sound too bad, but if you have 1000 multithreaded test cases (which might happen in big projects), then it adds 10s to the execution time of your test suite.

-In my opinion that’s not a deal breaker because most application wouldn’t get to this amount of multi-threaded test cases, but it’s something to keep in mind nonetheless.
+In my opinion that’s not a deal breaker because most application wouldn’t get to this amount of multithreaded test cases, but it’s something to keep in mind nonetheless.

 As always, don’t hesitate to leave you comments and questions below.

 2 comments on "ThreadPoster: Explicit and Unit Testable Multithreading in Android"